-When the shift selector is shifted into the R (Reverse) position, the monitor display shows the view directly to the rear of the vehicle.
+When the shift selector is shifted into the R (Reverse) position, the monitor display shows the view to the rear of the vehicle.

-- The system is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.
-The system will not detect small objects below the bumper, and may not detect objects close to the bumper or on the ground. - The RearView Monitor is a convenience but it is not a substitute for proper backing.
+The system is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.
+The system will not detect small objects below the bumper and may not detect objects close to the bumper or on the ground.

+- The rear view camera is a convenience but it is not a substitute for proper backing up.
 Always turn and check that it is safe to do so before backing up.
-Always back up slowly. - Objects viewed in the RearView Monitor differ from actual distance because a wide-angle lens is used. - Make sure that the trunk is securely closed when backing up. - Do not put anything on the rearview camera.
-The rearview camera is installed beside the license plate light.
+Always back up slowly. - Objects viewed in the RearView Monitor differ from actual distance because a wide-angle lens is used. - Make sure that the trunk is securely closed when backing up. - Underneath the bumper and the corner areas of the bumper cannot be viewed on the RearView Monitor because of its monitoring range limitation. - Do not put anything on the rear view camera.
+The rear view camera is installed above the license plate.